KrishnaShastri15/videosdk_JS_live_meeting/README.md

 - Generate a temporary token.

 ### Production Environment:
 For production use, you need to set up an authentication server to generate tokens securely.
-Refer to the [VideoSDK API Server Examples](https://github.com/videosdk-live/videosdk-rtc-api-server-examples) for guidance.

 ## 📖 Examples